Kansas City, MO

 About Kansas City, MO

-Kansas City is a major city in Missouri with a population of 508,233 residents.
-The median household income is $67,449 per year, which is near the national average.
-The median age in Kansas City is 35.7 years.
+Kansas City is a major city located in Missouri with a population of 508,233 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,449 per year, which is 10% below the national median of $75,149.
+The median age of 35.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Kansas City Ranks in Missouri